Where you can find Mars

 Astronomers talk about brightness as a number called magnitude.
 The higher the number the fainter the object.
 Each whole number is about 2.5 times brighter or fainter than the next.
 The brightest stars in the sky are around magnitude 1.
 The faintest you can see without a telescope on a dark night are around magnitude 6.
 The Sun shines at a minus magnitude, -27.
 Against this scale, Mars’ brightness varies from about 2 when it is at its furthest from us to a brilliant -3 when at its very closest.

 Our charts show the path of Mars as it slowly brightens on its next approach to Earth.
-After brightening steadily through late 2013 and early 2014, Opposition (the date when the planet lies on the other side of the Earth to the Sun) will occur on 8 April 2014 when the planet will reach a magnitude (apparent brightness) of -1.5 in the constellation of Virgo.
+After brightening steadily in late 2015 and early 2016, Opposition (the date when the planet lies on the other side of the Earth to the Sun) will occur on 22 May, 2016, when the planet will reach a magnitude (apparent brightness) of -2.1 in the constellation of Scorpius.

 Around Opposition, Mars will be seen to perform a curious loop in the sky.
 Astronomers call this retrograde motion.
 There is no trickery on Mars’ part – this happens when the faster-moving Earth overtakes the Red Planet on the inside track.
 It is a bit like passing another car on the highway – you are both heading in the same direction but the other vehicle appears to slip backwards against the background.